 Jeb’s work is analytics driven.
 He has been a principal researcher for multi-year, multi-country action research projects, including the Urban CO2 Reduction Project, a 12-city project to develop the methodology for urban greenhouse gas inventories and mitigation planning; and the Local Agenda 21 Model Communities Program, a 14-city project to develop methods for community-based sustainable development planning.
 In business practice, he specializes in providing clients with innovative ways to size and segment markets to increase their competitive advantage and operational efficiency.
 He also specializes in qualitative consumer research for BOP markets.

-Jeb is a faculty member of the University of Cambridge Programme for Sustainability Leadership, and has lectured at other universities in the U.S., Canada, U.K., Brazil, and Australia.
+Jeb is a Senior Associate of the University of Cambridge Programme for Sustainability Leadership, and has lectured at other universities in the U.S., Canada, U.K., Brazil, and Australia.
 His speaking career has taken him to 19 countries.
-Audiences have included: the IIT Institute of Design Strategy Conference; the CIES World Food Business Summit; the World Bank; the Ministries of Environment of Colombia, Germany, Japan, Korea, and South Africa; the Oxford University Global Economic Governance Programme; the UN World Urban Forum; the World Water Forum.
+Audiences have included: the IIT Institute of Design Strategy Conference; the Front End of Innovation USA Conference; the CIES World Food Business Summit; the Australia Davos Connection; the Association of Management Consulting Firms, the World Bank; the Ministries of Environment of Colombia, Germany, Japan, Korea, and South Africa; the Oxford University Global Economic Governance Programme; the UN World Urban Forum; the World Water Forum.

 Jeb lives in Toronto with his partner, Saddeiqa, and two sons, Rashad and Kareem, where he operates the family ice hockey shuttle service.
 Growing up in a community where residents built and maintained their own water system, bridges, and community facilities, Jeb enjoys a periodic hands-on “fix” of construction and landscaping projects.
 When life permits, he enjoys long distance hiking, canoeing and cross-country skiing.
-He completed hiking the 2,000+ mile Appalachian Trail when he was 16 years old, and plans a similarly ambitious adventure upon the reversal of those numbers.
+He completed hiking the 2,000+ mile Appalachian Trail when he was 16 years old.
+With a family team including his son, brother and nephew, they competed successfully this year in their first (340 mile) adventure paddling marathon race.